Open Source · AI-Era Portfolio

 w=14

-The software encodes years of accumulated business rules, edge cases, and customisations that employees rely on daily.
+The software encodes years of accumulated business rules that employees rely on daily.
 While this creates significant switching costs today, AI can increasingly model and reproduce business logic, gradually eroding the cost of migration.

 SAP ERP configurationsMDM device policiesLegacy COBOL systems